datenshiZERO/wdfac/README.md

 Make a game that:

 * Works on the browser, whether it's my PC, my iPad, and my mobile phone.
-There should be no slowdowns whatsoever on the latter platforms.
+There should be very little to no slowdowns whatsoever on the latter platforms.
 * Less than 300KB total download, gzipped, not including analytics and social media sharing buttons.
-* Can be played as both a high-APM game, or a slow cerebral planning game.
+* Can be played as both a high-APM game, or a slow cerebral planning game, or a button-mashing game.
 Can also play itself, that is, you can set it to be like a "wallpaper" and watch the computer go back and forth against itself.
 * Allows both keyboard and touch input.

 ## Why?